kajoshua/kajoshua.github.io/_posts/2025-11-27-Open-Research-Questions.md

 Are curriculum adaptive enough for changing labor demands?
 Both in public and private schools.
 Also, how does the use of school choice vouchers change curriculum and education standards?

 Similarly, what is the carrying capacity of the economy to adapt to new technologies?
 This is the LLM/AGI question of 2025.
+More specifically, how do we measure the absorbative capacity of certain skills in the labor market?
+As in, if N (or X%) of employees with a certain skill get laid off at the same time, how easy is it for the economy to absorb this capacity?
+How can this be masured a priori?
+(I think Anthropic Sr Economists are looking into this type of question.)

 To what extent does the labor market capture peoples' revealed preference?
 For instance, a person might prefer electrician over doctor because the collective bundle is better based on their financial situation, amount of effort they want ot put in, and other aspects of opportunity.